tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 # HELLO PERSON WITH RSS FEED, PLS IGNORE, THIS IS STILL A WORK IN PROGRESS

 It's that time of year again.
 But your weird friend isn't taking a weeks vacation to go to Seattle, no, it's Vancouver this time.
 Here's a quick way to get caught up to speed.
+Maybe you

 # The Invitees

-These teams were directly invited to TI by virtue of a new system Valve created called the "DPC" or the *Dota Pro Circuit.* It was implemented as a means of giving some transparency and structure to an otherwise inscrutable invitation process.
+These teams were directly invited to TI through a new system Valve implemented this year called the *Dota Pro Circuit* or "DPC."
+It was created as a means of giving some transparency and structure to an otherwise inscrutable invitation process.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/vpbanner.png" alt="Banner"></p>